-When Julie Payette was slagged in the pages of the National Post, you knew that she was behaving according to what her overlord thought she should, and then employed journalists to chasten her.
+When Julie Payette was slagged in the pages of the National Post, you knew that she wasn’t behaving according to what her overlord thought she should, and then employed journalists to chasten her.

 She was difficult!
 She is in for herself!
 Really, she is just not a nice person, and poor us for having to put up with the likes of her.